 3. You are complete in Him. ( not him… But Him)

 Jerry McGuire screwed up our sense of relationships with the “you complete me” junk.
-If we’re looking for validation and love from a source outside ourselves, we’re setting ourselves up for co-dependency issues.
+If we’re looking for validation from a source outside the love of God, we’re setting ourselves up for self destruction.

 In the past, I needed a man to validate me; my self-worth deteriorated when I wasn’t in a relationship.
 What I didn’t realize was that I was giving away my power and putting my happiness at the mercy of another person.